 10. Who said the following in 1958?
 “The true negro does not want integration.
 He realizes his potential is far better among his own race.
 Who then is propagating this terrible thing?…We see the hand of Moscow in the background….[We see the] Devil himself.”

--Jerry Falwell: Best-known Christian Right leader in the 1980s, fundamentalist Baptist Pastor, and later founder of the influential Moral Majority.
-Falwell, who also defended the white apartheid South African government, was assuring “segregationists that God and the nation were on their side.”
-(Williams, 33.)
+-Fundamentalist Baptist Pastor Jerry Falwell.
+Falwell was the best-known Christian Right leader in the 1980s, and the founder in 1979 of the influential political organization Moral Majority (which grew to several million members).
+Falwell, who also defended the white apartheid South African government, was assuring American “segregationists that God and the nation were on their side.”
+(Williams, 33)

 11. True or False: The Bible, not to mention Jesus himself, says a great deal about divorce—and none of it good; yet relatively little about homosexuality and arguably nothing about abortion.

 -The lack of attention toward divorce by the Religious Right is probably due to the fact that “the divorce rate among evangelicals by the late 1970s…was roughly the same as that of the larger population.”
-As well, the “Religious Right’s designation of abortion and homosexuality as the central issues of their social agenda allowed them to divert attention from their embrace of Reagan” a divorced and remarried man.
-(Balmer, 69-70.)
+As well, the “Religious Right’s designation of abortion and homosexuality as the central issues of their social agenda allowed them to divert attention from their embrace of Reagan” who had divorced and remarried.
+(Balmer, 69-70)

 -“[F]undamentalists are…not biblical literalists, as they claim, but ‘selective literalists,’ choosing the bits and pieces of the Bible that conform to their ideology and ignoring, distorting or inventing the rest.
 And the selective literalists cannot have it both ways.
 Either the Bible is literally true and all of its edicts must be obeyed, or it must be read in another way.”
-While the Bible (Leviticus 18:22) says that a man who has sex with another man is an abomination and should be killed, a “literal reading of the Bible [also] means reinstitution of slavery…Children who strike or curse a parent are to be executed…[M]en are free to sell their daughters into sexual bondage…” (Hedges, 4, 6.)
+While the Bible (Leviticus 18:22) says that a man who has sex with another man is an abomination and should be killed, a “literal reading of the Bible [also] means: reinstitution of slavery[;] [c]hildren who strike or curse a parent are to be executed[;] [and,] men are free to sell their daughters into sexual bondage…” (Hedges, 4, 6)

 12. True or False: The Christian Right, respecting the sanctity of human life, opposes capital punishment.

 -There is a danger to religion by associating it with the state.
 When religious leaders pursue political power they lose their spiritual integrity.
 The failure of the Religious Right to condemn the Bush administration’s policies on torture provides perhaps the most egregious example.
-“The very people who purport to hear a fetal scream turned a deaf ear to the real screams of fully formed human beings who were being tortured in the name of our government.” http://mainstreambaptist.blogspot.com/2010_05_01_archive.html
+“The very people who purport to hear a fetal scream turned a deaf ear to the real screams of fully formed human beings who were being tortured in the name of our government.”
+(Evangelicals, like all moral people, need to align with a just cause when it most matters, in real time.) http://mainstreambaptist.blogspot.com/2010_05_01_archive.html

 13. How many times does the word “God” appear in the US Constitution?